FruitShare Outreach and Development Specialist

 The job description that follows is our best understanding of this role, but of course, responsibilities may change over time depending on the growth of the organization and the strengths of the selected candidate.

 The Green Urban Lunch Box is an inclusive organization and values candidates with diverse backgrounds and life experiences and does not discriminate based on sex, color, disability, age, military status, gender identity, pregnancy, or national identity.
-We welcome applicants from the LGBTQ+ community, POC, those with a lived experience of food insecurity, have physical limitations, and/or bring unique perspectives to our staff team.

 - Development (20%)

 - Prospect new funding sources for FruitShare Program.

 - Develop and create documents outlining Giving Tuesday strategy including dates, social media posts, and language to use for future campaigns.

 - Generate reports at the end of year to be used in communicating FruitShare’s impact to the community, funders, and program participants.

 - Individual Giving and Membership (20%)

 - Support Executive Director in growing GULB’s membership program